 This process is like the way surgical procedures are conducted, charged, and reimbursed.
 In addition to the surgical procedure itself, the surgeon's charge also includes some predetermined, postoperative time period during which the office visits and physician encounters are provided as part of the necessary follow-up to the surgery.
 Patients may return as often as necessary during this time to receive care as the office visit charges are bundled with the surgical charge.
 Although all patients generally return once or twice, there may be those who have smooth recoveries who do not need additional care and those who have difficult recoveries who may need additional care from the surgeon.
-Similarly, when individuals receive hearing aids, they are generally provided with the audiology provider will vary depending on the needs of the patient.
+Similarly, when individuals receive hearing aids, they are generally provided with follow-up care for some predetermined length of time, and the number of encounters with the audiology provider will vary depending on the needs of the patient.

 The exception to bundled charges for audiology services is that the initial diagnostic services are generally not included in a bundled pricing structure.
 Third-party payers, including Medicare, generally reimburse diagnostic services provided by audiologists.
-It is important to recognize that Medicare requires a physician referral to be reimbursable, and any hearing test provided for the purpose of programming hearing aids is statutorily excluded.
+It is important to recognize that any hearing test provided for the purpose of programming hearing aids is statutorily excluded.
 As participating providers with Medicare, audiologists must charge Medicare beneficiaries the same fee as any other patient and therefore do not offer free hearing tests.